-Similarly to people, osteoarthritis can be very painful and severely limit your pet’s quality of life.
+Similarly to people, osteoarthritis in dogs and cats can be very painful and severely limit your pet’s quality of life.
 Common symptoms associated with osteoarthritis include lameness, being less active, and less interest in playing/hiking/walks.
 There is no cure for osteoarthritis and reversing the disease process is unfortunately not possible at this point (neither in pets nor in people).
 The best treatment for arthritis is prevention, and understanding osteoarthritis is important even if your pet may not have significant arthritis at this point.

 The cornerstones of osteoarthritis management

 - Regular, moderate, controlled physical activity and veterinary rehabilitation/physical therapy/conditioning

 - Commonly used joint supplements/neutraceuticals

 - Pain medications (such as tramadol, NSAIDs [non-steroidal anti-inflammatory drugs], etc.)

 - Alternative treatment options such as laser treatment, joint injections, shockwave treatment, stem cell therapy, and surgical treatment options etc.